-Once a student has an approved doctoral Plan of Study on file, has satisfied all course work, language, and residence requirements, and passed the written and oral portions of the Comprehensive Examination, they are required to file a Doctoral Dissertation Committee Appointment form.
+Once a student has an approved Doctoral Plan of Study on file, has satisfied all course work and world language requirements, and passed the written and oral portions of the comprehensive examinations, they are required to file a Doctoral Dissertation Committee Appointment form.
 This form must be submitted to the Graduate Student Academic Services (GSAS) Office as soon as all the above requirements are met.
 In most cases that should be no later than six months after the Final Oral Defense Examination is scheduled.
 The Doctoral Dissertation Committee Appointment Form is available via the English department website.